top of page

 Robin Palmer Blanche

+When my mother died by suicide when I was six, I became all too familiar with the impact of losing a loved one.
+There was no preparation for losing my mom; no grief processing; and no legacy left so I could learn about who she was.
+In August 2019, my father was diagnosed with Stage 4 non-Hodgkin’s lymphoma, and I spent the next five months as his advocate until his death.
+I had always feared losing him, but those months turned out to be the most precious, illuminating, life-affirming time of my life.
+When he died, there was nothing left unsaid between us and I know that the inner work we both did to process his life before he transitioned allowed our farewell to be bittersweet rather than regretful.
 During that time, I became fascinated with the dying process—not just the physical aspect, but the emotional, psychological, and social ones as well.
 I went through volunteer training at the Hospice of Baton Rouge right before COVID hit so that I could be of service to my community and offer my experience, strength and hope to families.
 In November 2021, I underwent a biopsy on a swollen lymph node.
 As I waited for the results, I was forced to consider my own mortality and what I would do if diagnosed with a terminal illness.
 I realized at that moment that if I knew I was going to die, I would want to live as consciously as possible in the months I had left.
 Thankfully, my stage 1 follicular lymphoma was treatable.
 As frightening as it was, the experience was a huge gift in that it gifted me with the passion to train as an end-of-life doula so that I could companion dying people and their families on their journeys.
 I completed my initial training through INELDA (International End of Life Doula Association) in 2022 and quickly realized that because of my thirty-year writing background as a 12-time published novelist and produced screenwriter, legacy work in the form of memoir and workshops would be a large thrust of my practice.
-I have completed numerous other doula trainings since then, focusing on such topics as dementia and pediatric death, as well as grief education and grief movement.
-While I live in Baton Rouge, Louisiana with my husband and two children, I also work remotely with people across the country via Zoom as well.
+I have completed numerous other doula trainings since then, focusing on such topics as dementia and pediatric death, as well as grief education, grief movement, and suicide support.
+In 2023, I did a TEDx talk called "How talking about death can help you truly live."
+While I live in Baton Rouge, Louisiana with my husband and two children, I also work remotely with people across the country via Zoom as well and facilitate workshops in person and virtually .
 Feel free to get in touch at youwereheredoula@gmail.com.

 bottom of page